Saturday, June 30, 2012

 What drives your shoppers crazy?
 Know what the causes are, since these are the same negative experiences which drive shoppers out the door of your store, never to return.
 Sidestep prods to craziness by finding out in advance what sorts of things are irritating to shoppers and eliminating those things.
 But you may need to prioritize because you can’t correct all the problems at once.

-The National Retail Federation magazine Stores featured an article titled “Driving Shoppers Crazy,” which reported findings of a project conducted by Prosper Technologies.
-The project used a distinctive methodology: Rather than give the 6,000 respondents a list of possible complaints, the researchers asked each participant to write in the name of a store they judged to be providing bad customer service and then write what led them to that judgment.
+A project conducted by Prosper Technologies asked a group of consumers to each write in the name of a store they judged to be providing bad customer service and then write what led them to that judgment.
 Prosper Technologies used content-analysis software to classify the responses.

 Here are the top four categories: